romeo8221/sba-command-line-git/README.md

 2. Navigate to `folder1`
 3. Add a file named `file1.txt` to `folder1`
 4. Use text commands to add the following text to `file1.txt`: `"grapes\napples\noranges\nlimes\nlemons\napples\ngrapes\npears\nberries\nlimes"` There should be one item per line in the file.
 Hint: You will need to use -e along with your command to ensure each item is on separate line (ex. `command -e "text here"`)
-5. Alphabetize the contents of `file1.txt` and add the alphabetized content to a new file named `sorted-file1.txt`
-6. From your current location in the file system, create a folder named `folder2` that is a **_sibling_** of `folder1` using a single command
+5. From your current location in the file system, create a folder named `folder2` that is a **_sibling_** of `folder1` using a single command
-7. From your current location in the file system, Navigate to `folder2`using a single command
+6. From your current location in the file system, Navigate to `folder2`using a single command
-8. Add a file named `file2.txt` in `folder2`
+7. Add a file named `file2.txt` in `folder2`
-9. Use text commands to add the following text to `file2.txt`: `"grapes\ngrapes\napples\noranges\nlimes\nlimes\nlemons\nlemons\ngrapes\npears\npears\nberries"` Hint: you will need to use -e along with your command to ensure each item is on separate line (ex. `command -e "text here"`)
+8. Use text commands to add the following text to `file2.txt`: `"grapes\ngrapes\napples\noranges\nlimes\nlimes\nlemons\nlemons\ngrapes\npears\npears\nberries"` Hint: you will need to use -e along with your command to ensure each item is on separate line (ex. `command -e "text here"`)
-10. Filter out duplicate adjacent lines from from `file2.txt` and add the filtered list to a new file named `unique-file2.txt`
-11. Run the command: `exit` in the Shell
+9. Run the command: `exit` in the Shell
-12. Click the `Shell` tab.
+10. Click the `Shell` tab.
 Located next to the `Console` tab in your repl
-13. Run the command `cat ~/.bash_history > my-history.txt`
+11. Run the command `cat ~/.bash_history > my-history.txt`
-14. Use the "Invite" button in the top right of the replit.com window to generate a sharable link (as showin in [video](https://www.youtube.com/watch?v=ZAC0TQEU5gI) linked here and above)
+12. Use the "Invite" button in the top right of the replit.com window to generate a sharable link (as showin in [video](https://www.youtube.com/watch?v=ZAC0TQEU5gI) linked here and above)
-15. Take a screenshot of the Console showing the commands you used to complete the assignment
+13. Take a screenshot of the Console showing the commands you used to complete the assignment
-16. Submit your link to the Canvas submission page for this session
+14. Submit your link to the Canvas submission page for this session
-17. Submit your screenshot to the Canvas submission page for this session
+15. Submit your screenshot to the Canvas submission page for this session